Packed everything? Then send the backpack to yourself or your companion and set off.

-(1) The purpose of the association is to Naturpark Hohe Mark – To promote Westmünsterland with the aim of preserving and caring for the landscape in this area, which is particularly suitable as a recreation area, protecting the native flora and fauna, providing information and education about nature and the landscape and using suitable measures to promote natural recreation and enable sustainable tourism.
+(1) The purpose of the association is to Naturpark Hohe Mark - Westmünsterland with the aim of promoting the preservation and care of the landscape in this area, which is particularly suitable as a recreation area, to protect the native flora and fauna, to provide information and education about nature and the landscape, and to use suitable measures to promote natural recreation and a sustainable one enable tourism.

 (2) In order to achieve this purpose, the association also carries out the tasks on the basis of a long-term action plan, according to which the Naturpark planned, structured, developed and preserved.

 The association Naturpark Hohe Mark - Westmünsterland eV exclusively and directly pursues charitable purposes within the meaning of the section “tax-privileged purposes” of the tax code.
 The association is selflessly active; it does not primarily pursue its own economic purposes.”

 Nobody may benefit from expenses that are alien to the purpose of the association or from disproportionately high remuneration.

 The association's funds may only be used for statutory purposes.
 The members do not receive any benefits from the association's funds.
 According to Section 40 of the German Civil Code (BGB), in deviation from Section 27 (3) sentence 2 of the German Civil Code, it is permissible to pay board members of the association, in addition to lump-sum expense allowances, remuneration for their services, which serve the benefit of the association to fulfill its statutory purpose.
 The payments must not be unreasonably high (Section 55 Paragraph 1 No. 3AO).